galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 >
 > Clustering: Clustering is a machine learning method of grouping data points by similarity or distance.
 >
 > CLARA/PAM : CLARA (Clustering Large Applications), is an extension to k-medoids (PAM) methods to deal with data containing a large number of objects.
-PAM stands for “Partition Around Medoids”, the PAM algorithm searches for k representative objects in a data set (k medoids) and then assigns each object to the closest medoid in order to create clusters.
+PAM stands for "Partition Around Medoids", the PAM algorithm searches for k representative objects in a data set (k medoids) and then assigns each object to the closest medoid in order to create clusters.
 {: .details}

 > <agenda-title></agenda-title>